-The best part is that making these almond truffles is really easy and will take only 15-20 minutes to prepare.
-In a food processor combine soft dates with almond butter and chocolate chunks and pulse until they are mixed well.
-Then take a small portion of the mixture and form into a round ball.
+The best part is that making these almond truffles is easy and will take only 15-20 minutes to prepare.
+Combine soft dates with almond butter and chocolate chunks in a food processor and pulse until mixed well.
+Then take a small portion of the mixture and form it into a round ball.
 Refrigerate to set.

 That’s it!
 Doesn’t it sound so simple and quick?

-These almond dates truffles will also be a great gift idea to a health-conscious foodie.
+These almond dates truffles will also be a great gift idea for a health-conscious foodie.

 - You can use store-bought or homemade almond butter in this recipe.
-I prefer making fresh almond butter at home either using a blender or my new NutraMilk machine.
+I prefer making fresh almond butter at home, either using a blender or my new The NutraMilk machine.

 - Use semi-sweet or dark chocolate chunks as per your liking.

 - ½ cup almond butter

 - ⅓ cup chocolate chunks use dairy-free chocolate for vegan option